 3.8.4.1 The holder of a professional pilot's licence (Aeroplanes) issued by another ICAO Contracting State that includes a specific aeroplane type may be credited with that Aircraft Type Rating provided that aircraft type is registered in Fiji.
-If an aircraft type not registered in Fiji is requested for inclusion, then the applicant will have to demonstrate of the licence are restricted.

-a need to have the aircraft type credited on the Fiji licence.
+If an aircraft type not registered in Fiji is requested for inclusion, then the applicant will have to demonstrate a need to have the aircraft type credited on the Fiji licence.
 The decision for that accreditation will be made by the Chief Executive of the Authority.
-The applicant is entitled under the privileges of his foreign licence to fly the aeroplane 3.8.4.2 type as endorsed in the licence.
-3.8.4.3 The technical examination requirements have been satisfied or the applicant qualified for concessions as provided for in paragraph 3.6.2.
-3.9 INSTRUMENT RATING REQUIREMENTS 3.9.1 Full details concerning the Instrument Rating are given in Chapter 12.
-The holder of a professional pilot licence (Aeroplanes) may not fly as pilot-in-command 3.9.2 or as co-pilot in circumstances requiring compliance with Instrument Flight Rules, nor as pilot-in-command under the other circumstances referred to in paragraph 12.1.1 unless the licence contains a valid Instrument Rating.

-A CPL (A) may be issued without it containing an Instrument rating, but the privileges
+- 3.8.4.2 The applicant is entitled under the privileges of his foreign licence to fly the aeroplane type as endorsed in the licence. - 3.8.4.3 The technical examination requirements have been satisfied or the applicant qualified for concessions as provided for in paragraph 3.6.2.

+- 3.9.1 Full details concerning the Instrument Rating are given in Chapter 12. - 3.9.2 The holder of a professional pilot licence (Aeroplanes) may not fly as pilot-in-command or as co-pilot in circumstances requiring compliance with Instrument Flight Rules, nor as pilot-in-command under the other circumstances referred to in paragraph 12.1.1 unless the licence contains a valid Instrument Rating. - 3.9.3 A CPL (A) may be issued without it containing an Instrument rating, but the privileges of the licence are restricted.